walker/cityworks/README.md

       });

-Get the currently valid toke in order to store it in a session or cookie:
+Get the currently valid token in order to store it in a session or cookie:

       cityworks.getToken();